mulesoft-assets/template-sfdc2sfdc-lead-migration/README.md

 **Note:** the property **account.sync.policy** can take any of the three following values:

-+ **empty_value**: if the propety has no value assigned to it then application will do nothing in what respect to the account and it'll just move the lead over.
++ **empty_value**: if the property has no value assigned to it then application will do nothing in what respect to the account and it'll just move the lead over.
-+ **syncAccount**: it will try to create the lead's account should this is not pressent in the Salesforce instance B.
++ **syncAccount**: it will try to create the lead's account should this is not present in the Salesforce instance B.
-+ **assignDummyAccount**: it will assign the cotact to an pre existing account in Salesforce instance B. For this it will use the value of  `account.id.in.b`.
++ **assignDummyAccount**: it will assign the lead to an pre-existing account in Salesforce instance B. For this it will use the value of  `account.id.in.b`.
 Finding the Id of the desired Account can be done by executing in your **Sales Force Developer Console** the following query: `SELECT Id, Name, Description FROM Account`.